66bpm/Lynn/README.md

 # Lynn
 A specialized Discord bot that notifies h-manga and h-doujinshi updates from nhentai.
 Use me if you don't want to open a web browser and get into incognito mode.
+[Invite Lynn](https://discord.com/api/oauth2/authorize?client_id=462920710424231936&permissions=3501248&scope=bot)

 ## Hello, degenerate user-san.
 I am a specialized Discord bot that notifies h-manga and h-doujinshi updates from nhentai.
 Use me if you don't want to open a web browser and get into incognito mode.